-Funnel plots of studies included in the meta-analysis reporting on occurrence of dialysate leakage, catheter malfunction, peritonitis and exit-site infection between laparoscopic and open-surgery group are shown in Figures 6-9.
-All funnel plots were symmetrical and thus there was no publication bias.
+Funnel plots of studies included in the meta-analysis reporting on the occurrence of dialysate leakage, catheter malfunction, peritonitis, and exit-site infection between the laparoscopic and open surgery groups are shown in Figures 6-9.
+All funnel plots were symmetrical leading to the conclusion that there was no publication bias.
+The risk of bias was assessed using the Harbord test as shown in Tables 2-5.
+Based on the Harbord regression test, the meta-analysis was not significantly affected by small studies at P < 0.05.
+Therefore, the meta-analysis could be affected by other factors and not small study effects.

-Risk of bias assessment

-Risk of bias was assessed using Harbord test as shown in Tables 2-5.
-Based on the analysis, the meta-analysis was not significantly affected by small studies.
-Therefore, the meta-analysis could be affected by other factors and not small study effect.